Home Best Vancouver Places Vancouver’s Best Parks and Nature Vancouver’s Golden Ears Provincial Park Alouette Lake Beach and Campground

 Tips & Advice

-Below are some suggestions and extra bits of information to help you make the most of your visit to Alouette Lake.
+Below are some suggestions and additional information to help you make the most of your visit to Alouette Lake.

 TIP #2: Because of the mountains and forest, the sun goes down early at Alouette Lake.
 On the May Long Weekend, for example, the sun starts to disappear at around 6:30 pm.